GailFairley/NapierGroupF/Usecases/use-case8.md

 ### Trigger

-Request to see the cities by population in different areas.
+Request to see the population in different areas.

 ## MAIN SUCCESS SCENARIO